primostasis123/lifekeys_test/README.md

 \- Open the `MentalHealthCheckinApi.sln` in Visual Studio

+\- Build the application first to make sure everything is fine

 \- Check `appsettings.json` and make sure you have the correct database details; you can change the username/password when necessary it's better to use Postgres since that is the extension file installed in project

 \- Go to \*\*Tools > NuGet Package Manager > Package Manager Console\*\*